The question

 gdp_per_citizen = gdp_per_capita × (total_population / resident_citizens)

-• Eurostat (migr_pop1ctz, 1 Jan 2025) — 31 European countries.
-Population by citizenship (nationals vs non-nationals).
+• Eurostat (migr_pop1ctz, 1 Jan 2025) — 32 European countries including Monaco and Türkiye.
+Raw counts of nationals vs non-nationals.

-• UN Demographic Yearbook (data.un.org, table 127) — foreign population (non-citizens) from national censuses.
+• UN Demographic Yearbook (data.un.org, table 127) — ~55 other countries.
+Foreign population (non-citizens) from national censuses.
 Census years vary (1996-2023).

 • National sources — US Census ACS (2023), StatCan (2021), SingStat (2024), Israel CBS (2024).